john-h-kastner/regex-complement-prolog/regex.md

 To implement the construction, we also need some data structure to represent an NFA.
 Recall that an NFA is [defined by a 5-tuple][3]
-$(Q, \Sigma, \Delta, q_0, f)$: a set of states, an alphabet, a transition function, and initial state, and a final state.
+$(Q, \Sigma, \Delta, q_0, f)$: a set of states, an alphabet, a transition function, an initial state, and a final state.
 We are working with a fixed alphabet ($\{0,1\}$), so we will ignore $\Sigma$ and encode the remaining four elements in a dictionary defined as follows.
 Note that the transition function is defined by a set of triples rather than a function.